New Brunswick Real Estate Association

 Moncton Employment Trends

-The unemployment rate in Moncton was 6% as of June 2025, up 0.4% from the previous month.
-The unemployment rate stood 4.5% below the peak from June 2020 and is below the long-run average.
+The unemployment rate in Moncton was 6.7% as of July 2025, up 0.7% from the previous month.
+The unemployment rate stood 3.8% below the peak from June 2020 but remains above the long-run average.

-There were 300 more full-time jobs in June 2025 compared to a month earlier.
-Combined with a gain of 300 part-time positions, this led to an increase of 600 total jobs in June.
+There were 300 fewer full-time jobs in July 2025 compared to a month earlier.
+Combined with a gain of 600 part-time positions, this led to an increase of 300 total jobs in July.

-Full-time employment was still down 1,400 jobs from the peak in March 2025 but stood 300 jobs above the trough in May 2025.
+Full-time employment was still down 1,700 jobs from the peak in March 2025.

 * All figures are seasonally adjusted, 3-month moving averages.
 Seasonal adjustment removes normal seasonal fluctuations.